FoxComm/highlander/developer-portal/content/index.md

 <<< left
 ## [Inventory Guide](inventory/index.html)

-Track your inventory and make products available to customers.
+Learn about how to track inventory and make products available to customers.

 <img class='eimg' src="data/inventory.png"/>
 <<<